 1. Drums for Babies

-A good time to consider a drum would be when your baby starts to roll.
+A good time to consider a drum would be when your baby is showing signs they’re ready to roll.
 It might even make “tummy time” more fun.
-It could also encourage your baby to lift their head more and work their little arms as well.
+It could also encourage your baby to lift their head more, and work their little arms as well.

 Here are a few features that might interest a baby: